ubinexus/sonic-utilities/doc/Command-Reference.md

 **config interface breakout (Versions >= 202006)**

-This command is used to set breakout mode available for user-specified interface.
-Check the platform-specific port configuration file(i.e. platform.json) to get available breakout mode for each parent interface.Based on the platform.json and the current mode set in interface, this command acts on setting breakout mode for the interface.
+This command is used to set active breakout mode available for user-specified interface based on the platform-specific port configuration file(i.e. platform.json) and the current mode set for the interface.

+Based on the platform.json and the current mode set in interface, this command acts on setting breakout mode for the interface.

-kindly use, double tab i.e. <tab><tab> to see the available breakout option customized for each interface provided by the user.
+Double tab i.e. <tab><tab> to see the available breakout option customized for each interface provided by the user.

 - Usage:
   ```